VaibhavVilas/Basic-Flask-LLM-Streaming-Application/README.md

 # Basic-Flask-LLM-Streaming-Application

-A Simple Flask applicaiton to showcase LLM streaming by using langchain and also utlizing simple RAG via Chroma Vector store.
+A Simple Flask applicaiton to showcase LLM streaming by using langchain and also utlizing simple Retrieval-Augmented Generation(RAG) via Chroma Vector store.
+This Web Application also provides a "STOP" button, to stop generating response before completing, hence showcasing the advantage of streaming allowing us to save tokens as well.

 # Prerequisite -
 OPENAI API KEY